yushijinhun/authlib-injector/README.en.md

     Only SOCKS protocol is supported.
     URL format: socks://<host>:<port>

+    This proxy setting only affects Mojang namespace feature, and the proxy is used only when accessing Mojang's servers.
+    To enable proxy for your customized authentication server, see https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html .

 -Dauthlibinjector.legacySkinPolyfill={default|enabled|disabled}
     Whether to polyfill legacy skin API, namely 'GET /skins/MinecraftSkins/{username}.png'.
     It's enabled by default if the authentication server does NOT send feature.legacy_skin_api option.